• Skip to primary navigation

 Add in tongs for children to use to grab, lift, and move their play items for extra fine motor goodness.

-So…how do I clean this up?
+So…how do I clean chocolate oobleck up?

 We have two methods for you, the easy way and the easier way: